sdmx-twg/sdmx-json/samples/structure_message/custom_structure_definition/README.md

 ```

 **$id**  - a stable *$id* property is required so it can be referenced by the wrapper schema.
 A URL resolving to the published location of the schema can be used.
-If the schema it not
+If the schema is not
-published, the URN of the CSD that the schema is genereated for should be used.
+published, the URN of the CSD that the schema is generated for should be used.

 **$schema** - fixed value `https://json-schema.org/draft/2019-09/schema`

 **description** - optional description

-**$ref** - the SdmxClassName defined in the CSD
+**$ref** - `#/$defs/<SdmxClassName>`, using the `sdmxClassName` defined in the CSD

-**$defs** - one entry per Custom type defined in the CSD,
+**$defs** - one entry per Custom Type defined in the CSD, one additional entry for
-and one additional entry for the SdmxClassName defined in the CSD.
+the SdmxClassName defined in the CSD, and one `Abstract` entry for each Custom Type
+which is extended by another (see section 4).

 `AbstractRowColType` is the one name in that list which does not come from the CSD.
-It is generated beacuse SliceType extends RowColType, an `Abstract[custom type]` is required
+It is generated because SliceType extends RowColType, an `Abstract[custom type]` is required
 to provide the base properties which both SliceType and RowColType share.
+Derive the
+name predictably — `Abstract` prefixed to the Custom Type's `id` — and check it does not
+collide with a Custom Type `id` in the CSD, since those are the names a modeller controls.

 ## 2. The Root Type